Show All Answers

 On November 6, 2018, the City of Savannah will have a question on the 2018 General Election Ballot asking voters if they would like to extend Sunday hours for alcohol consumption on premises.
 The question will read:Shall the governing authority of THE CITY OF SAVANNAH be authorized to permit and regulate Sunday sales of distilled spirits or alcoholic beverages for beverage purposes by the drink from 11:00 A.M. to 12:30 P.M.” ( ) YES ( ) NOIf approved by residents in the City of Savannah, the new time will go into effect on January 1, 2019.

-If you have any questions, please feel free to the Revenue Department’s Business Tax and Alcohol Licensing Division at 912-651-6450 or firstname.lastname@example.org .
+If you have any questions, please contact the Revenue Department Business Tax and Alcohol Licensing Unit at (912) 651-6450 or firstname.lastname@example.org .